astro-reactive/astro-reactive/packages/form/README.md

 👉 _All [contributions](https://github.com/astro-reactive/astro-reactive/blob/main/CONTRIBUTING.md) are welcome.
 Let's make the fastest web forms powered by Astro._

-👉 _This package is under rigorous development.
+👉 _This package is a work in progress.
 See the [change log](https://github.com/astro-reactive/astro-reactive/blob/main/packages/form/RELEASE.md)._